clearent/ClearentIdtechIOSFramework/README.md

 [clearentVP3300 init:self clearentBaseUrl:@"http://gateway-sb.clearent.net", @"the public key Clearent gave you"];

 5 - Monitor for device readiness thru the isReady method of the delegate.
+You can also use the isConnected method of the Clearent_VP3300 object to verify the framework is still connected to the reader.

 6 - Implement the successfulTransactionToken method.
 This method returns a token which represents the credit card and the current transaction request.
 It allows you to submit a payment transaction.
 When a card is processed (swipe or insert/dip of card with an emv chip), the framework will call successfulTransactionToken method when tokenization is successful.